usegalaxy-eu/website/_events/2020-01-21-MachineLearning.md

 supporters:
 - unifreiburg
 - denbi
-- mpi
+- elixir
 # special hiding of footer since we want to do it manually.
 hidefooter: true
 ---

-We are offering a Galaxy **beginner** workshop on high-throughput data analysis.
-39 participants will be selected from all applicants.
-To apply for attendance, please sign in [here](https://drive.google.com/open?id=1AqPFa0fKbzVjBgm6ZAy5sVOWgotqELioUCGKw6sa6rY).
+We are offering a workshop on introduction to machine learning using Galaxy.
+35 participants will be selected from all applicants.
+To apply for attendance, please sign in [here](https://docs.google.com/forms/d/e/1FAIpQLSdu1SJbSOCGy20iqShiyK5DUIrZU6hnPGpYv2DgHnUxf13HSQ/viewform?usp=pp_url).

 ## Venue